 So now, let’s dive into methods to apply the in-blog Table of contents.

-How to add Table of Content for your Shopify blog page
+How to add Table of Content to Shopify blog

 TOC is a commonly used feature on websites built on WordPress.
 There are many free Workpress plugins that allow you to create a Table Of Content easily.